You Support This Site

 To keep alive and escape the prison before they starve to death, the group of prisoners must discover a way to safely go from one room to another.
 As we learn about each character, we start to wonder: Have they been brought together by design?
 Do they deserve to be imprisoned?
 Do they deserve escape?

-There is gore where necessary in this movie, and it has some very gory scenes.
-Yet the blood, instead of serving as the release, only serves to heighten the tension.
+There is gore where necessary in this movie, and it has some extreme close-up gory scenes.
+Yet the blood, instead of serving as the cathartic release, only serves to heighten the tension.

 Our group of prisoners need to rely on the talents of every member.
 No one can be lost: not even the cruel, not even the stupid.
 As an audience member, you wait and wait for those insidious traps to snap out and catch one of the characters off guard, and this movie plays no favorites.